The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Before the first actual ladder is mounted, mechanical interference tests are performed between PXD and L3 as well as all neighboring ladders (within and between adjacent layers) using geometrically accurate dummies.
 Due to the overlapping windmill-like pattern of the sensors, the ladder mounting must be done in the direction of ascending $\phi$ angle.

 For layer 3, the procedure is completed after mounting the 4 ($+x$ half) or 3 ($-x$ half) ladders.
-All outer layers (L4/5/6) require attachment of a pre-bent \gls{origami} cooling pipe after placing all ladders of one layer.
-Each ladder is electrically tested after mounting (without cooling) and each half-layer is tested (with cooling) after the corresponding \gls{origami} pipe is mounted.
+All outer layers (L4/5/6) require attachment of a pre-bent \gls{origamipipe} after placing all ladders of one layer.
+Each ladder is electrically tested after mounting (without cooling) and each half-layer is tested (with cooling) after the corresponding \gls{origamipipe} is mounted.
 This is done inside a dry box covered with infrared transparent foil, so that the actual cooling contact between the pipe and all \apv\ chips can be confirmed with a thermal camera.
 On the ladder mount table in Tsukuba hall B1, the cooling was done with an open-loop \COtwo\ system.

 After completing a half (see figure~\ref{fig:C2_svd_plusx}), it is tested as a whole, followed by attaching the outer-cover and its transfer to the storage area, in order to make space for the other half on the ladder mount table.
 Later, the two halves are placed into a dry and dark box for cosmic testing before being attached onto beam pipe and PXD.
 After a combined cold testing, the completed VXD is installed in Belle~II.